Triple-I: Ideas, Information, & Inquiry

 MWF, 2:30 PM – 3:20 PM | Instructors: Matthew Springer, Jeffrey Warren, Christian Lundberg | Data Literacy Lab: IDST 132L-401 |

 This course aims to help students navigate the messy intersection of science, policy, and politics by teaching how the substance, history, presentation, interpretation of science – as well as education about science – influence our understandings of the world.
 Students will: 1) analyze public discourse, education, and debate about science, 2) consider how philosophies, knowledge, data, and interpretations are created, delivered, and received, and 3) discuss how these factors – alongside partisan politics and bias from both sides of the aisle – influence science policy outcomes.
-Matthew SpringerMatthew G. Springer is the Hussman Distinguished Professor of Education Reform and chair of the Educational Policy and Organizational Leadership area in the School of Education.
-Matt is an interdisciplinary policy scholar by training and studies educational innovations and policies for improving system effectiveness and access to educational opportunities.
-Matt consults widely with government agencies and international organizations, including the U.S. Department of Education, U.S. Government Accountability Office, the National Governor’s Association, the American Federation of Teachers, the governments of the United Kingdom and Mexico, and the Organization for Economic Cooperation and Development.
-He has taught courses on the history and current trends in higher education, k-12 educator policy, research methods and causal inference, reading and writing academic research, and public policymaking.
-Matt’s research has appeared on ABC World News Tonight, Lou Dobbs Tonight, CNN’s Top of the Hour, and National Public Radio and in The New York Times, Time Magazine, USA Today, and The Wall Street Journal.
-He was on the faculty at Vanderbilt University for over a decade before joining Carolina in the Fall of 2018 and falling in love with all things Carolina blue.
+Matthew SpringerMatthew G. Springer is an interdisciplinary policy scholar by training and studies educational innovations and policies for improving system effectiveness and access to educational opportunities.
+Matt consults widely with government agencies and international organizations, including the U.S. Department of Education, U.S. Government Accountability Office, the National Governor’s Association, the American Federation of Teachers, the United Kingdom and Mexico governments, and the Organization for Economic Cooperation and Development.
+He has taught courses on the history and current trends in higher education, educator policy, education finance, research methods and causal inference, policy analysis, reading and writing academic research, and public policymaking.
+Matt’s research has appeared on ABC World News Tonight, Lou Dobbs Tonight, CNN’s Top of the Hour, National Public Radio, and The New York Times, Time Magazine, USA Today, and The Wall Street Journal.
+He is a managing partner at Basis Policy Research, an applied research and technical assistance firm with offices in Denver, Co, Grand Rapids, MI, and Hillsborough, NC.
+Before joining Basis, Matt was the Hussman Distinguished Professor of Education Reform at UNC and an education and public policy faculty member at Vanderbilt University.
 Jeffrey WarrenFormally trained as a marine geologist, Jeff Warren has spent the past 17 and a half years in State-level science policy positions including the coastal hazards policy specialist for the North Carolina Division of Coastal Management (2004 to 2010), the science advisor for the North Carolina Senate (2011 to 2017) and, most recently, the research director and now executive director for the North Carolina Policy Collaboratory headquartered at the University of North Carolina at Chapel Hill (2017 to present).
 Warren earned his BSc in geological sciences from the University of Arizona (1994), his MSc in geology from Auburn University (1997), and his PhD in geological sciences from the University of North Carolina at Chapel Hill (2006).
 Warren’s academic research included field sites in the southeastern US, northern Mexico, the East and South China Seas, and Antarctica for which he received the Antarctica Service medal of the United States of America from the National Science Foundation.
 In addition to his primary duties at UNC Chapel Hill with the Collaboratory, Warren has also been appointed a Professor of Practice in the Department of Public Policy.
 Christian LundbergChris Lundberg is a professor of rhetoric, a political consultant, and a corporate communications strategist.
 He is an associate professor in the Department of Communication at UNC Chapel Hill, where he writes about and teaches courses in public speaking, debate, persuasive communication and political rhetoric. |

 ---|

-TTH, 2:00 PM – 3:15 PM | Instructors: Steven Buzinski, Ram Neta, Colin Wallace | Data Literacy Lab: IDST 133L-401 |
+TTH, 3:30 PM – 4:45 PM | Instructors: Sofia Aliaga, Ryan Nilsen, Meg Zomorodi | Data Literacy Lab: IDST 190L-401 |